Undergraduate Course Catalog 2016-2017

 Room and Board

-New first-year students accepting a space on campus must include a $200 housing deposit with their housing application; for returning students, the deposit is $500.
-Written notification of cancellation of the room application or assignment received by Housing before August 15 will result in forfeiture of the deposit only.
-Written notification of cancellation received by Housing after August 15 and before Friday of the first week of fall semester class will result in a charge of one-fourth of the full semester’s housing fee.
+New first-year students accepting a space on campus must include a $200 housing deposit with their housing application.
+For returning students, no deposit is required; instead, a cancellation fee will apply if the housing agreement is cancelled.
+Written notification of cancellation of the room application or assignment received by Housing before June 1 will result in a $250 cancellation fee applied to the student's account.
+Written notification of cancellation received by Housing between June 2 and July 1 will result in a $375 cancellation fee applied to the student's account.
+Written notification of cancellation received by Housing between July 2 and August 15 will result in a $500 cancellation fee applied to the student's account.
+Written notification of cancellation received by Housing between August 15 and before Friday of the first week of fall semester class will result in a charge of one-fourth of the full semester’s housing fee.

 If by Friday of the first week of fall class the student fails to occupy the assigned room or cancels the agreement by mutual consent, or if for disciplinary or nonrenewal actions the agreement is canceled, the student will receive a 75 percent refund of the semester’s housing fee.
 Cancellation after the first Friday of fall classes and before 30 days after registration will result in a 50 percent refund of the semester’s housing fee.
 Cancellation 30 days after registration will result in no refund of the housing fee.
 Students who check in or move in to a hall or apartment, move out, and do not withdraw from the University are charged the full housing fee.
 If the agreement is canceled, any refund of the housing deposit will first be applied against any unpaid University charges.